JamesMura/bootstrap/README.md

 <code>~/.bashrc</code>.
 The full path to the <i>Postgresapp<i> psql is
 <code>Users/Nimrod/Downloads/Postgres\ 2.app/Contents/MacOS/bin/psql</code>.

+Login into psql as yourself by running `psql`

+Create the role `postgres` with `CREATE ROLE postgres WITH LOGIN CREATEDB;`

-In your terminal, run `psql postgres`.
+In your terminal, run `psql -U postgres`.
 This should take you into a postgresql prompt

 Then create the ureport DB by running <code>CREATE DATABASE ureport;</code>.
 A success indicator is that psql prints <code>CREATE DATABASE</code> after you run the command.